Annual progress reports on implementing the United Nations Declaration on the Rights of Indigenous Peoples Act

 Past annual reports

-Read past annual reports to learn how we developed the Action Plan in consultation and cooperation with Indigenous peoples.
+Read past annual reports to learn how we are implementing the Action Plan in consultation and cooperation with Indigenous peoples.

 Learn about progress on consistency of laws and how the Action Plan was developed in consultation and cooperation with First Nations, Inuit and Métis.